-In the not-too-deep, crystal-clear waters of Cozumel, Mexico lies thousands of tiny treasures for divers and underwater macro photographers: an array of brightly colored marine shrimp that make perfect dive photo subjects.
+In the not-too-deep, glass-clear waters of Cozumel, Mexico live thousands of tiny treasures for divers and underwater macro photographers: an array of brightly colored marine shrimp that make perfect dive photo subjects.

 These tiny critters are a sight to behold…once you get good at finding them.
-And not scaring them.
+And not scaring them away!

 Macro marine shrimp come in various shapes and (small) sizes, from bright red to electric blue.

 They move purposefully, going about their important task of cleaning their host and a constant parade of “client” fish, and they are fascinating to watch.

 These shrimp species seen while scuba diving in Cozumel are not just beautiful; they are also incredibly photogenic.
 With their vibrant colors and unique shapes, they make for stunning photographs.
 So whether you’re an amateur or professional photographer, these shrimp will make your pictures pop.

 Cozumel is an excellent place to find these photogenic shrimp.
 The reefs around the island are teeming with them, so you’ll have plenty of opportunities to capture them on camera.

 Just be sure to bring your underwater camera, a big memory card, some extra batteries – and an eagle eye!
 You won’t want to miss out on capturing these cool creatures.

 The “Popcorn” Shrimp of Cozumel

 The most ubiquitous marine shrimp to see while diving in Cozumel is the squat anemone shrimp (Thor amboinensis).